top of page

 8. herbs and spices.

-There is overlap between whole food plant based (WFPB) and vegan diets but there are also some key differences.
-A vegan diet can include highly processed imitation meats, cheeses, burgers, added sugars, artificial sweeteners and processed foods; a healthy plant based diet rejects these products in favor of whole or minimally refined ingredients close to nature foods.
+A whole food plant based diet rejects these products in favor of whole or minimally refined ingredients close to nature foods.

 A whole-food, plant-based diet is linked with many major health benefits.
 An increasing body of evidence supports plant based eating play an important role in disease prevention.
 Plant-based diets help to reduce the environmental impact of food consumption.